maximus0983/shop/readme.md

 ## Usage

 - Ensure that the project is built successfully
-- Run the project by executing the `java -jar <filename>.jar` command
+- Run the project by executing the `java -jar demo.jar` command
 - Use the following endpoints to make payments and get account information:
     - `/api/payment/{location}/{amount}` - Make a payment with specified location and amount
     - `/api/bankAccountOfEMoney` - Get the bonus amount of the account